khoait/DCE.PCF/README.md

 ### Ways to contribute

+- **Share**: Give it a star ⭐ and Share the repo with everyone who might be interested!
+- **Give feedback**: Please share your experience and ideas.
 - **Improve documentation**: Fix incomplete or missing docs, bad wording, examples or explanations.
-- **Give feedback**: Please share your experience and ideas.
-- **Share**: Share the repo with everyone who might be interested!
 - **Contribute to the codebase**: Propose new features or identify problems via GitHub Issues, or find an existing issue that you are interested in and work on it!
+- **Sponsor my work**: If you find it helpful, please consider sponsoring me to keep me going 💪

 If you'd like to contribute to the code, please follow these steps: